RecordsTransform Core Add-On Module.

 • There are two options for incorporating this Add-On into your export.json:

-• As part of the object definition (OnBeforeUpdate event declaration).
-In this scenario, the Add-On transforms the final version of the records just before they are uploaded to the target org.
+• Object OnBeforeUpdate Event In this scenario, the Add-On transforms the final version of the records just before they are uploaded to the target org including lookup fields.

-• Globally (OnDataRetrieved event declaration).
+• Global OnDataRetrieved Event.
 In this case, it operates on not the final version of the records, meaning the lookup fields are not yet populated.